praria/MyPytestSeleniumFramework/README.md

 # MyPytestSeleniumFramework
-# This is my pytest selenium automation framework that I build from scratch.
+# This is my pytest selenium automation framework that I built from scratch.